-- All staff must follow standard contact Precautions, including hand hygiene, for dialysis of Lassa fever patients - Unwashed hands of healthcare workers are the major route of transmission of microorganisms in healthcare settings - Hand hygiene includes hand washing with soap and water, and/or applying an alcoholbased hand rub
+- All staff must follow standard Precautions, including hand hygiene, during dialysis of VHF patients.
+In addition, they must also follow contact precautions - Contaminated hands of HCW are the major route of transmission ofmicroorganisms in healthcare settings - Hand hygiene includes hand washing with soap and water, and/or applying an alcoholbased hand rub

-- Hands should be washed with soap and water when visibly dirty or contaminated with proteinaceous material (e.g. blood or other body fluids) - If hands are not visibly soiled, an alcohol-based hand rub is used - Hand hygiene should be performed (refer to the section on the five moments for hand hygiene). - Hand hygiene facilities should be located as close as possible to the point of contact with patients and dialysis equipment - One hand wash basin should be provided for in the main dialysis area - Soap solution must be provided in dispensers with disposable cartridges or single-use bottles, to prevent bacterial contamination of the product - Alcohol-based hand rubs should be placed at the point of contact, for example: - o Next to or attached to the frame of dialysis bed or chair - $\circ~$ At points of entry and exit of dialysis room - o At staff stations or chart and medication trolleys - Staff who has extensive untreated cuts or chronic skin disease, such as eczema, should not work in both the Lassa fever treatment centre and dialysis units when their skin lesions are active
+- Hands should be washed with soap and water when visibly dirty or contaminated with proteinaceous material (e.g. blood or other body fluids) - If hands are not visibly soiled, an alcohol-based hand rub is used - Hand hygiene should be performed (refer to the section on the steps and five moments for hand hygiene).
+(Refer to chapter 4) - Hand hygiene facilities should be located as close as possible to the point of care with patients and dialysis equipment - One hand wash basin should be provided for in the main dialysis area - Soap solution must be provided in dispensers with disposable cartridges or single-use bottles, to prevent bacterial contamination of the product - Alcohol-based hand rubs should be placed at the point of care, for example: - o Next to or attached to the frame of dialysis bed or chair - o At points of entry and exit of dialysis room - o At staff stations or chart and medication trolleys - Staff who has extensive untreated cuts or chronic skin disease, such as eczema, should not work in both the VHF treatment centre and dialysis units when their skin lesions are active

-Personal protection: staff carrying out the dialysis for a Lassa fever patient should wear full PPE (see appendix 2d & 2e).
+Personal protection: staff carrying out the dialysis for a VHF patient should wear appropriate PPE (see appendix 2d & 2e).

-Use of gloves (the healthcare worker carrying out the dialysis for a Lassa fever positive patient should do so in full PPE with double gloves) then the following precautions should still be applied with respect to the outer gloves (see appendix 2a).
+Use of gloves: the healthcare worker carrying out the dialysis for a VHF positive patient should do so in appropriate PPE with double gloves The following precautions should still be applied with respect to the outer gloves (see appendix 2a).

-- Clean, non-sterile gloves should be worn when contact with blood or body fluids is anticipated; this includes contact with patients and dialysis equipment - Gloves must be changed and hands cleaned between patients and/or stations - Outer gloves must also be changed and hand hygiene procedures performed with inner gloves between different activities on the same patient (e.g. moving from a contaminated to a clean body site) - Gloves should be worn for any cleaning activities - Gloves should not be washed or reused
+- Clean, non-sterile gloves should be worn when contact with blood or body fluids is anticipated; this includes contact with patients and dialysis equipment - Gloves must be changed and hand hygiene done between patients and/or stations - Outer gloves must also be changed and hand hygiene procedures performed with inner gloves between different activities on the same patient (e.g. moving from a contaminated to a clean body site) - Gloves should be worn for any cleaning activities - Gloves should not be washed or reused